amitesh4u/JavaConcurrency/README.md

-This project consists few sample codes of Concurrency usage in Java (requires jdk 21+)
+This project consists few sample codes of Concurrency usage in Java (requires jdk 22+ or jdk 21 with experimental features)